ColinCozad/ATLDataScience/README.md

 # ATLDataScience
 This repository contains the source of [ATL Data Science Blog](https://atldatascience.netlify.com/).
-The blog is built using blogdwon.
+The blog is built using blogdown.